Cadabra/DateRecurrenceR/README.md

 ## Efficient Date Recurrence Library for .NET

-**DateRecurrenceR** is a .NET library designed to handle and manage date recurrence patterns efficiently.
+**DateRecurrenceR** is a .NET library designed to handle and manage recurrence date patterns efficiently.

 ### Key Features

-* **Dynamic Subrange Generation:** Generate only the dates you need within a specified range, optimizing performance and memory usage.
+* **Dynamic Subrange Generation:** Generate only the needed dates within a specified range, optimizing performance and memory usage.
 * **Time Localization Simplification:** Uses DateOnly, eliminating issues related to time localization.
 * **Flexible Collection Handling:** Returns an enumerator, allowing developers to choose the collection type.
 * **Optimal Performance:** Boasts a Big O notation of O(1), ensuring efficient operations.